-The Regulator approves the renewable energy fee and cogeneration fee that should be paid by all the electricity customers proportionally to their consumption.
-In 2022, the amount of electricity produced from renewable energy resources reached 61% of net production, including hydropower plants with installed capacity more than 5 MW.
-This decline in the production of the green energy can be explained by different amount of water in the Daugava river and some minor effect also due to the suspension of the support scheme (end of the support term, fraudulent actions in generation, etc.).
+Until 2023 the Regulator approved the renewable energy fee and cogeneration fee that should be paid by all the electricity customers proportionally to their consumption.
+In 2023 the Electricity Market Law was amended and the costs of mandatory procurement are no longer attributed to electricity consumers.
+In 2023, the amount of electricity produced from renewable energy resources reached 78% of net production, including hydropower plants with installed capacity more than 5 MW.
+This increase in the production of the green energy is comprised of hydroelectric power plants producing 38% more electricity, wind power plants - 42% more, and the amount of electricity produced by solar power plants increased significantly - by 329%, although total contribution of solar power plants to the total Latvian electricity balance is still small - 2.1%.